astraly-labs/Pragma/README.md

 ### Updating the pontis-publisher Base Image

-Run the following commands to build a new base image for pontis-publisher locally:
+Run the following commands to build a new base image for pontis-publisher locally.
+Use the `latest` tag for testing:
 ```
 docker build . -t 42labs/pontis-publisher
 docker push 42labs/pontis-publisher:latest
 ```

+pontis-publisher base images are versioned together with the pontis Python package because when the pontis package is updated, a new Docker image should always be released.
+If the Docker image needs to be updated for a reason other than a new pontis package release, the release flow will overwrite the pontis package.
+A new Docker image is automatically tagged with the appropriate version and pushed to Dockerhub by the GHA release flow, so no need to do this locally.

 ### Running Tests